-This document is in line with the Council's Plan 2021-2023, the Outdoor Trading (Dining) Policy and the Municipal Health and Wellbeing Plan 2017- 27.
-The Council's Outdoor Trading (Dining) Policy Objectives are in line with the City of Port Philip Local Law No.1 (Community Amenity)
+This document is in line with the Council's Plan and the Municipal Health and Wellbeing Plan 2017-27.
+The Council's Business Parklet Policy Objectives are in line with the City of Port Philip Community Amenity Local Law 1 and other relevant Council policies.